7 Days 6 Nights

 7 Days 6 Nights is a 2022 Indian Telugu-language coming-of-age romantic comedy film written and directed by M. S. Raju.
 The film features Sumanth Ashwin, Meher Chahal, Rohan M and Kritika Shetty in primary roles.
 7 Days 6 Nights was released on 24 June 2022.

 Plot

+Anand and Mangalam, friends with different mindsets travel to Goa on a Bachelors Trip.
+They meet 2 young girls and Mangalam falls in love.
+Anand tries to stop Mangalam, as he's already engaged.
+What's next makes the fun-filled story.